What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - Maui Escape Room in Ka’anapali Whalers Village provides a creative way to use your mind and perhaps bring the family together (or drive you apart).
 Prison Break, Ka Puka Bunker, and Tesla’s Inheritance are their most popular.

-- Moana Glass for a glass blowing lesson.
+- Moana Glass for a glass-blowing lesson.
 Located in Wailuku (Central Maui), take the family to make souvenirs while it rains.

 - Explore Upcountry Maui if the roads are safe to drive.
 See our 15 Amazing Things to Do in Upcountry Maui for wine tasting, farm-to-table restaurants, vodka distillery tour, and more.